jenishpatel2147/jenishpatel2147/README.md

 Hi, my name is Jenish.
 Welcome to my Github Profile!
 I'm a 3rd year Computer Science undergrad student at the University of Waterloo.
-I'm also seeking Winter 2022 and Summer 2022 internships, so please feel free to connect with me :)
+I'm also seeking 2023 internships, so please feel free to connect with me :)

 # My Plans